davidgranstrom/scnvim/README.md

 ## Features

-* Post window is displayed in a regular vim buffer
+* Post window output is displayed in a scratch buffer
-  - Use vim key bindings to navigate/move/copy etc.
+  - Uses a split or a floating window for display
+  - Navigate/move/copy etc. as with any other window
-  - Toggles back if hidden on a SuperCollider error
+  - Toggle back automatically if an error was detected
 * Automatic display of method arguments
+  - Uses a floating window next to the cursor by default
 * Status line widgets
-  - Display SuperCollider server status in the status line.
+  - SuperCollider server status in the status line
 * Snippet generator
   - Generates snippets for creation methods in SCClassLibrary.
 * Can be used with Neovim [GUI frontends](https://github.com/neovim/neovim/wiki/Related-projects#gui)
 * Supports [on-demand loading](https://github.com/junegunn/vim-plug#on-demand-loading-of-plugins)
-* Context aware evaluation (like `Cmd-Enter` in ScIDE)
+* Context aware (block or line) evaluation (like `Cmd-Enter` in ScIDE)
 * Flashy eval flash (configurable)
 * Partial `Document` support (e.g. `thisProcess.nowExecutingPath`, `.load` etc.)
-* Display SuperCollider documentation inside nvim
+* Plain text help system for SuperCollider documentation
-  - Be able to evaluate examples
+  - Evaluate code examples inside the help buffer

 ## Installation